 All BI solutions need to connect to data, and a comprehensive BI solution should give you plenty of data integration options.
 Organizations sometimes make the mistake of simply verifying that their data source type is supported, failing to consider that they may want to migrate their data to a different platform or add additional data sources in the future.

 Note also that some BI solutions require you to migrate your data to a proprietary database before connecting to it.
 This can present data privacy issues, particularly to organizations in highly regulated industries.
+Some also pose limitations when it comes to real-time data processing.

 A comprehensive BI solution will give you freedom and flexibility in how you connect to data, allowing you to make changes as your needs evolve.